 Mr. O'Neil works with ATG to translate his experience from the business world into tangible skills for academics who need focused leadership development to successfully head large, multi-investigator projects.
 He is an instrumental partner in research leadership development for faculty members ready to aquire the communication, facilitation, and management skills that promote effective team science for both competitive high-value proposals and successful running of a funded center or project.

 ATG also maintains an extensive network of research development professionals, including scientific and academic editors who can be called in for specific projects.
+In some cases, their home institutions will not allow us to list them here.
 Graphics and animation are also available.
 See also our Connections Page.